OtusTeam/sre-ansible-role-dedcon/README.md

-- Role install dedcon server on Centos 7
+- Role install dedcon server on debian i386 and Centos 7
-- Dockerfile contains dockerized environment for run play-book
+- Dockerfile contains dockerized environment for run play-book on Centos 7

 ## Command to run